2022 Scholarships (for study in semester 1 and semester 2022)

 RMIT will shortlist applicants for consideration by the Ashton Nixon Bequest Advisory Committee.

-Applications for Semester 1 funding are currently open and are due by Tuesday January 26 at 11.59pm.
+Applications for Semester 1 funding are currently open and due by 11.59pm on Sunday 27 February 2022.

 Only completed applications received by the due date will be considered.